Wyamio/Wyam.Web/input/docs/usage/configuration.md

 #n -p Wyam.All
 ```

-## <a name="assemblies"></a>Assemblies
+## Assemblies

 In addition to NuGet packages you can also load assemblies.
 All assemblies are loaded with the `#assembly` or `#a` directive.
-You can load all the assemblies in a directory by using a [globbing pattern](/getting-started/io#globbing), or by specifying a relative or absolute path to the assembly.
+You can load all the assemblies in a directory by using a [globbing pattern](/docs/concepts/io#globbing), or by specifying a relative or absolute path to the assembly.
 You can also load assemblies by name.
 If you specify a short name, Wyam will attempt to resolve the assembly with the same version as the currently loaded framework.
 Keep in mind that non-framework assemblies located in the GAC *must* be loaded by full name (including the version, public key token, etc.).

 By default, the following assemblies are already loaded so you don't need to explicitly specify them:
 * `System`